 If a Writer is one who writes, then I suppose by default that I must be one.

-a Writer one who scribbles fiction until a permanent callus forms on her writing hand middle finger before the age of ten?
+Does being a Writer mean picking up a pen or pencil or crayon from the moment one is able to hold one, and penning one's first story at the age of five?
+Is a Writer one who scribbles fiction until a permanent callus forms on her writing hand middle finger before the age of ten?
 Is a Writer is one who sits strategically in the back of her seventh grade Language Arts class and carefully takes notes not on the lesson at hand but rather on the other students' dialogues that are floating around the back of the classroom and compiles them into a social commentary on mid-1980's teen culture?
 Or is a Writer one who flourishes during high school writing classes, shares bits of a running piece of fiction with friends in between the bell ringing, and later goes on to earn a B.A. in Creative Writing during four blurry, near-incoherent college years?
 If these meet the criteria for definition (no matter how loosely), then yes, I suppose I am a Writer.
 But the title alone still fills me with much anxiety and trepidation.
 So today, I'm forcing myself to change the uppercase "W" into a lowercase, more unassuming "w."

 This is the first time in years that I have attempted a blog in earnest.
 I've had several false starts, and only wound up wallowing in silent disappointment.
 There was a time when I would write literally every day, by HAND, in JOURNALS, which is what I've heard that writers DO.
 Either they force themselves to perform this exercise from time to time, or else they are compelled to do it if and when the urge is there.
 They have no choice.
 The Muse calls, or something else moves them, propels them, commands them, and... it's what they do.
 I used to fall into that category.